metrics-lab/metrics-lab.github.io/_pages/home.md

 ---
-title: "METRICS Lab - Home"
+title: "LUCAS - Home"
 layout: homelay
-excerpt: "METRICS Lab"
+excerpt: "LUCAS"
 sitemap: false
 permalink: /
 ---
 <div markdown style="text-align: justify">
-Welcome to the website for MeTrICS Lab (Machine Learning for Translational Imaging and Cortical Surfaces), based at [King's College London](https://www.kcl.ac.uk/).
-Working alongside the [Centre for the Developing Brain](https://www.developingbrain.co.uk/) at King's College London, we seek to develop tools that support perinatal (fetal and neonatal) health and improve understanding of the mechanisms behind neurodevelopmental impairment.
+Welcome to the website for Loughborough University Centre for Autonomous System (LUCAS), based at [Loughborough University](https://www.lboro.ac.uk/).
+LUCAS is a specialised research group, focusing on research in aerospace control.
+Comprised of both students and research professionals, LUCAS has strong links to many industrial partners and primarily works on research for unmanned applications.
+In addition to industry-backed research, a large part of LUCAS is post-graduate study, allowing for an investigation into areas not currently commercially explored.

 Our specific areas of interest include:
-- Cortical surface processing
-- Functional and microstructural imaging
+- Advanced Automation and Control
-- Geometric Deep Learning
-- Image reconstruction, segmentation and registration
+- Estimation, Tracking and Decision Making
+- Robotic Information Gathering
-- Interpretable AI
+- Machine Learning and AI
-- Spatio-temporal ML
+- Computer Vision

  See [Research](research) for more details